onestp/STP.Documents.Example/README.md

 This folder contains example code for how to communicate with the DMS server from a client application.
 It uses the LCAS as a client proxy.

-## Cloud (coming soon)
+## Cloud.Channel.OnPremise (coming soon)

-This folder contains example code for how to communicate with DMS over the Cloud.
-It uses the STP.Documents.Channel.OnPremise service (DMS Mobile DESK uses it too) to communicate with the DMS server.
+This folder contains example code for how to communicate with the DMS over the cloud.
+It uses the STP.Documents.Channel.OnPremise service (DMS Mobile DESK uses it too) to establish and end-to-end encrypted connection to the DMS server.

+## Cloud.Store

+This folder contains example code for how to store, manage and retrieve documents in the cloud.